 Also of interest is that Lewes has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.88% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Lewes is a major vacation destination.
 Much of the city’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Lewes’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

 One of the nice things about Lewes is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Lewes is a somewhat ethnically-diverse city.
 The people who call Lewes home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lewes residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lewes include English, German, Italian, and Scottish.
+Important ancestries of people in Lewes include German, English, Italian, and Polish.

 The most common language spoken in Lewes is English.
-Other important languages spoken here include Chinese and German.
+Other important languages spoken here include Chinese and Russian.